Zero Control

 Outcome and Lessons

 We finished the project on time, but the process exposed clear gaps in architecture and documentation.
-The codebase ended up tightly coupled and difficult to maintain, especially around cross-script references and persistence.
+The codebase became tightly coupled and hard to maintain, especially around cross-script references and persistence.

 The most important lesson was scope discipline.
-For a one-week jam, unique mechanics are valuable, but they need fast onboarding and clear readability.
-Zero Control gave us a strong first result and a clear baseline for building cleaner systems in later projects.
+For a one-week jam, unique mechanics are valuable, but players need to understand them quickly.
+Zero Control was a strong first result for us, and it gave us a clear baseline for building cleaner systems in later projects.

 Play the Game